 |Sponsor||Director of Human Resources|

-- Is there a number of key staff in an age group where retirement within 3-5 years is likely?
+- Review the demographic profiles of staff to look for indicators or periods of change – e.g. is there a number of key staff where retirement within 3-5 years is likely?

-- Are there any specific issues related to succession planning in a particular discipline or group?
+- Are there any specific issues related to succession planning in a particular discipline or expertise?

 - Are there staff with the appropriate capabilities and attributes available to fill key positions?

 - What strategies are being developed or implemented to develop staff to fill key roles in the future?

 - What are the characteristics of the future pool of academic staff (or other occupational groups) in particular disciplines - is it growing, shrinking, ageing or becoming younger?
 What are the inter-Divisional needs and options for inter-disciplinary collaborations?